SyborgStudios/omniauth-tidal/README.md

 # OmniAuth Tidal

 This gem provides a simple way to authenticate to the Tidal API using OmniAuth with OAuth2.
+It supports PKCE (Proof Key for Code Exchange) for enhanced security and uses Tidal's OpenAPI v2 endpoints.

 ## Installation